hashicorp/vault/website/source/guides/dynamic-secrets.html.md

 ## Solution

 The application asks Vault for database credential rather than setting them as environment variables.
-The administrator specifies the TTL for database credentials to enforce the validity of the secret.
+The administrator specifies the TTL of the database credentials to enforce its validity so that they are automatically revoked when they are no longer used.

 ![Dynamic Secret Workflow](assets/images/vault-dynamic-secrets.png)

+Each app instance can get unique credentials that they don't have to share.
+By making those credentials to be short-lived, you reduced the change of the secret to being compromised.
+If an app was compromised, the credentials used by the app can be revoked rather than changing more global set of credentials.

 ## Prerequisites